Not everything you're feeling has to do with now

 More open, more soft, more settled — or something entirely different?

-In a situation like this it becomes very clear that your body is feeling something that happened in the past — right now.
+In moments like the one above, something becomes very clear: your body is feeling something that happened in the past — right now.
 Your body is remembering with its senses, responses, and feelings.
+At the same time, your mind understands it as memory, because it can place the experience in time: that was then, this is now.

+The above shared body-mind understanding doesn’t always exist.
+We also have feeling memory where the brain has no storyline or timeline to anchor.
 These are feeling memories that perhaps weren't fully integrated for your brain to make that connection to time — or because they happened so early in life, before language and the concept of time were available.

 Memories like this can quietly run your whole experience of life without you knowing or realising.